It is very sad on a human level. But what is the answer biblically? Is there hope?

 Therefore, if your child seems to have passed the (human-decided) age of accountability, but did not appear to have saving faith, then let’s trust that God will have mercy on him.
 God is very keen to show even older children mercy because his “default setting” is love and salvation (John 3:16; Rom.
 5:5).
 God wants to save them; he is eager to do this and looks for ways to bring them into his arms after they die.

 A Brief Word to Teachers and Pastors

 It is sad that some theologians teach that it is not clear what happens to some children after they die.
-Every teacher and pastor with a Christian heart beating in his chest is (or should be) eager to find biblical evidence for God’s love for children on earth and equally in heaven.
+Every teacher and pastor with a redeemed and Christ-like heart beating in his chest is (or should be) eager to find biblical evidence for God’s love for children on earth and equally in heaven.
 Church leaders who tell bereft parents their children’s fate is unknown need to grow in mercy.
 Any theologian, even a seminary president, who starts his online post with a swipe at sentimentality is showing his true colors—a cold, hard, rationalistic interpretation of Scripture.
 What’s wrong with some emotion in these eternal matters?
 (Nothing.)
 Why is disdainful intellectualism superior to the hopeful heart?
 (It’s not.)

 Dear teachers in the body of Christ, look for mercy “because judgment without mercy will be shown to anyone who has not been merciful.
 Mercy triumphs over judgment” (Jas.
 2:13).